Duane Bastress enters his seventh season at the helm of the Spartan program after being a long time assistant under Hall of Fame coach Tom Kessler.

 King, a Mercyhurst College graduate, brings plenty of experience to the Spartan staff.
 He posted a 30-17 career record at the Division II institution, missing several seasons due to redshirting and injury.
 King registered a banner season in 2003-2004 as he was named Mercyhurst’s first Scholar All-American, finished fifth at Eastern Regionals, and was an alternate for the NCAA championships that season.

 Along with providing quality instruction for the Spartans, King has also put in tireless efforts on the recruiting trail.
 His work has helped the Green and White bring in a number of outstanding young wrestlers with the potential to succeed on the collegiate level.

 Kyle Flickinger returns to the Spartan program for his ninth year as a York College assistant wrestling coach.
 Flickinger proved an exceptional performer for the Green and White and will look to translate that into the coaching realm.

 A 2007 All-American, Flickinger owns the Spartan career wins record with 114 as he was a fantastic wrestler for the Spartans at the lower weights.
 With his outstanding experience, Flickinger should be a tremendous resource for the York wrestlers and will look to give the Green and White another experienced mentor.

-Matt Heisey enters his third season as a York College assistant wrestling coach.
+Matt Heisey enters his eighth season as a York College assistant wrestling coach.